CGlide/WhatDreamsCost-CSGlide/README.md

 # Overview
 A Complete Timeline Editor For LTX 2.3.
 This is the sucessor of my previous nodes, and has loads of features in it.
-It was originally based off of [Kijai's Prompt Relay node](https://github.com/kijai/ComfyUI-PromptRelay) and my LTX Sequencer/Multi Image Loader nodes.
+It was originally based off of [Kijai's Prompt Relay node](https://github.com/kijai/ComfyUI-PromptRelay) and LTX Sequencer/Multi Image Loader nodes.

 This will be a collection of free resources for ComfyUI.